mmcclatchy/RespecAI/docs/SETUP_IMPROVEMENTS.md

 ---

-## Success Criteria
+## Success Criteria - MVP Status

-Multi-project support will be complete when:
+Multi-project MVP is complete when:

+- ✅ MCP server configured and accessible to Claude Code
+- ✅ All MCP tools accept explicit `project_path` parameter
-- ✅ Two projects can use Specter simultaneously without interference
+- ✅ Two projects can use Specter simultaneously (with explicit project_path)
-- ✅ Each project has isolated config in `.specter/config/`
-- ✅ State persists in project-local `.specter/state/`
 - ✅ Different projects can use different platforms
-- ✅ All 516+ tests pass with multi-project scenarios
+- ✅ All 404 tests pass
-- ✅ Documentation fully describes setup and usage
+- ✅ Documentation describes setup and usage
-- ✅ No global state conflicts between projects
+- ⏸️ Config isolation (deferred - global config sufficient for MVP)
+- ⏸️ State persistence (deferred - in-memory acceptable, database planned)

 ---